-A long, curly coat that fails to shed normally is the classical clinical sign of Cushing’s Disease in horses.
-However, it is now thought that many more horses and ponies have Equine Cushing’s Disease (ECD) to some degree, even if they don’t show the most obvious signs.
+A long, curly coat that fails to shed normally is the classical clinical sign of Cushing’s disease in horses.
+However, it is now thought that many more horses and ponies have Equine Cushing’s Disease – which is now referred to as Pituitary Pars Intermedia Dysfunction (PPID) – to some degree, even if they don’t show the most obvious signs.

 All breeds and types may be affected, but ponies appear to be at greatest risk.
 Cushing’s is usually seen in horses and ponies over the age of 15 years, and cases are often in their 20s or 30s.
 Mares and geldings are equally affected.